 The Christian journey is not always easy but it is imperative that we do not become a weak link and disconnect from God.
-My Red Sea experience lasted from 2009 to 2019.
-During this time life was challenging for me mentally and physically.
-I never doubted God’s ability to navigate through my Red Sea experience which included sustaining numerous injuries that resulted in several years of physical therapy and numerous surgeries.
-I prayed without ceasing despite suffering from a concussion, chronic iron deficiency anemia, and monoclonal gammopathy of undetermined significance–a condition that causes the body to create an abnormal protein with a slightly increased risk of developing blood and bone marrow diseases, including serious blood cancers such as multiple myeloma or lymphoma.
+My Red Sea experience started in 2009, and continues today with multiple health issues.
+Life is often challenging mentally, more so physically.
+But I will not doubt God’s ability to navigate through my Red Sea experience including sustaining numerous injuries resulting in several years of physical therapy and numerous surgeries.
+I pray without ceasing despite suffering from a concussion, chronic iron deficiency anemia, and monoclonal gammopathy of undetermined significance–a condition that causes the body to create an abnormal protein with a slightly increased risk of developing blood and bone marrow diseases, including serious blood cancers such as multiple myeloma or lymphoma.

-Are you allowing God to navigate through your Red Sea experiences?
-I hope so.
-He still controls my life despite more medical diagnoses of chronic kidney disease stage 2 and hypertension.
-God did not allow my life to be halted even though I suffered daily from chronic pain.
-Regardless of being weary at times, God sustained me and I will be forever grateful that He turned my storms around.
+I hope you too are allowing God to navigate through your Red Sea experiences?
+He still controls my life despite more medical diagnoses of Chronic Kidney Disease Stage 2 and Hypertension.
+God did not allow my life to be halted even though I suffered daily with chronic pain.
+Regardless of being weary at times, God sustain me and I will be forever grateful.
 Apostle Paul said it best in II Corinthians 12:10, “Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong.”

-What about you sis?
+What about you?
 Are you going to let God navigate during your Red Sea experience and not focus on the circumstances?
 Perhaps some of you feel as though your backs are against the wall dealing with illnesses, or death of a spouse who solely provided financially for the family, or death of another family member.
 Perhaps you are suffering from loneliness after a divorce or a separation.
 Whatever it is God can change the outcome in His will for your life.
 In my health experience the outlook did not appear promising, but being in the hand of God my focus stayed on Him and what was I supposed to learn.
-A few times I had to remind myself that I am the King’s daughter and my Heavenly Father genuinely loves me to change my outcome.
+A few times I had to remind myself that I am the King’s daughter and my Heavenly Father genuinely loves me to change my outcome if it is His will.
+Perhaps these conditions are my thorn in the flesh.
 Another lesson learned from the Red Sea experience is when trouble arise, we must stand still and trust ‘I AM WHO I AM’ and not allow oppositions to cause us to be restless.
 Ladies, do you think about God during your Red Sea experience?
 Whatever you do, believe that the Lord can also deliver you in His timing if you do not allow anything to weaken your faith.

 When going through your Red Sea experience remember what Jesus told his disciples in Matthew 21:21-22, “Jesus answered and said unto them, Verily I say unto you, If ye have faith, and doubt not, ye shall not only do this which is done to the fig tree, but also if ye shall say unto this mountain, Be thou removed, and be thou cast into the sea; it shall be done.”
 Sisters, we are pulled from all sides due to various roles of life but do not being overwhelmed cause you to grumble against God, He just might take a detour from your storms.